-- Step 1.
-Make sure the payment is less than S$100, and check that the merchant accepts contactless payments.
+- Make sure the payment is less than S$200 (do note that some cards only allow payments up to $100), and check that the merchant accepts contactless payments.

-- Step 2.
-When the merchant asks how you’d like to pay, let them know you’d like to tap and go.
+- When the merchant asks how you’d like to pay, let them know you’d like to tap and go.

-- Step 3.
-Confirm the transaction amount is correct (you should do this regardless of how you’re paying).
+- Confirm the transaction amount is correct (you should do this regardless of how you’re paying).

-- Step 4.
-All you need to do is hold your card above the terminal and wait until you see it’s been approved.
+- All you need to do is hold your card above the terminal and wait until you see it’s been approved.
 Done!

 Where can I use my card to make contactless payments?